-As of December 31, 2007, the unrecorded deferred stock-based compensation balance related to stock options was \$8,806,496, which will be amortized as expense over an estimate weighted average vesting amortization period of approximately 3.1 years.
+As of December 31, 2008, the unrecorded deferred stock-based compensation balance related to stock options was \$7,376,829, which will be amortized as expense over an estimate weighted average vesting amortization period of approximately 3.1 years.

-The fair value of each option grant was estimated on the date of grant using the following assumptions:
+The fair value of each option grant was estimated on the date of grant using the following weighted average assumptions:

-Year Ended December 31, 2007 Year Ended December 31, 2006
+Year Ended December 31, 2008 Year Ended December 31, 2007

-Volatility 100% 100%
+Volatility 190% 100%

-Risk-free interest rate 3.32% 4.77%
+Risk-free interest rate 4.21% 3.32%

-Expected life 6.5years 6years
+Expected life 6.7 years 6.5 years

 Expected dividends 0% 0%

-Based on the Black-Scholes option pricing model, the weighted average estimated fair value of employee stock option grants was \$4.96 and \$.19 for the years ended December 31, 2007 and 2006, respectively.
+Based on the Black-Scholes option pricing model, the weighted average estimated fair value of employee stock options granted was \$3.09 and \$4.02 during the year ended December 31, 2008 and 2007, respectively.

-The expected life was determined using the simplified method outlined in Staff Accounting Bulletin No. 107, or SAB 107, taking the average of the vesting term and the contractual term of the option.
+The expected life was determined using the simplified method outlined in Staff Accounting Bulletin No. 107 ("SAB 107"), taking the average of the vesting term and the contractual term of the option.
 Expected volatility of the stock options was based upon historical data and other relevant factors, such as the volatility of comparable publicly-traded companies at a similar stage of life cycle.
-The Company has not provided an estimate for forfeitures because the Company has no history of forfeited options and believes that all outstanding options at December 31, 2007 will vest.
+We have not provided an estimate for forfeitures because we have no history of forfeited options and believe that all outstanding options at December 31, 2008 will vest.
 In the future, the Company may change this estimate based on actual and expected future forfeiture rates.